UX DESIGN INSTITUTE —

 THE ASSIGNMENT

-Leverage the entire UX process — research, analysis, concepts, and designs — to create a new online booking experience for a hotel or accommodation brand.
+Leverage the entire UX process — research, analysis, concepts, and designs — to create a medium-fidelity happy path booking experience for a hotel or accommodation brand, including the search functionality, search results, and confirmation.
+Note: The payment screen was not ap

 PROCESS PREVIEW: FLOW DIAGRAM FOR THE HAPPY PATH OF THE ACCOMMODATION-BOOKING EXPERIENCE